 And anyway, what doesn't kill you will make you stronger.

 You're not going backwards, you're going sideways, and for a moment.

-In the way a good running back in the NFL holds his run until a new gap opens up or an Aussie Rules left-back flanker sees an opportunity for a punt up the middle, you're just biding your time, waiting to seize an opportunity.
+In the way a good running back in the NFL holds his run until a new gap opens up, you're just biding your time, waiting to seize an opportunity.
 It pays to pick the right one.
 You have the time; don't rush toward the first door that opens.

 🙃 Life Without A Pay Cheque